epklein/epklein.github.io/_pages/books/the-7-habits-of-highly-effective-people.md

 ---
 title: The 7 Habits of Highly Effective People
-categories: [Books, Self Management, Leadership]
-tags: [Personal Development, Effectiveness]
-excerpt: A Summary of Stephen Covey's best seller The 7 Habits of Highly Effective People, a great reading about leadership and management.
+permalink: /books/the-7-habits-of-highly-effective-people
 ---

 [The 7 Habits of Highly Effective People](https://www.goodreads.com/book/show/36072.The_7_Habits_of_Highly_Effective_People) is [Stephen Covey](https://en.wikipedia.org/wiki/Stephen_Covey)'s best seller book, in which he presents an approach for effectiveness in attaining goals, aligned with one's character.

-I read the book a decade ago or more, but I still see it as a great reference for leaders and managers.
+I read the book long ago, but I still see it as a great reference for leaders and managers.
 I practice many of its concepts frequently.
 Have you ever heard of *circles of influence*, *P/PC balance*, or *[the time management matrix](/eisenhower-matrix)*?
 It all came from this book!

 The process goes through 7 habits, from attaining independence, to interdependence and then to continuous improvement, as follows: